Why a Debt Arrangement Scheme is better than a Debt Management Plan

 Being government-backed, the Debt Arrangement Scheme is structured in such a way that it helps you repay unsecured debt without the worry of creditor legal action.
 It is a better option that works in your interests, providing the security and flexibility you need to recover from serious financial problems.

 If you would like to know more about the Debt Arrangement Scheme and how it would work for you in practice, or indeed any other debt solution in Scotland, call our expert team to arrange an initial meeting free-of-charge.
-Scotland Debt Solutions has been helping Scottish residents out of debt since 1989, and operates from four offices around Scotland.
+Scotland Debt Solutions has been helping Scottish residents out of debt since 1989, and operates from five offices around Scotland.

 A Debt Arrangement Scheme (DAS) is a government backed scheme which allows you to repay debt through contractual, monthly instalments without the threat of legal action and incurring penalties or interest.
 The scheme was established in 2004 for Scottish residents in debt, providing an alternative solution to sequestration, the Scottish equivalent of bankruptcy.
 A Debt […]

 Sequestration is a serious form of insolvency action, equivalent to bankruptcy in the UK, which can affect your chances of getting a mortgage.
 Once placed into sequestration, your assets and equity will be transferred to the ownership of a trustee who will manage the sale in order to release cash and repay creditors.
 After sequestration, […]

 The typical term of a Trust Deed is four years, so it’s quite possible a debtor’s employment situation will change during this time.
 If you’re in a Trust Deed and fear you may become unemployed, or have already lost your job, you need to know how it will affect your Trust Deed.
 So let’s look […]